 For instance, Tile, which is described as a “Bluetooth tracker,” was one of the first of its kind.
 Keywords such as “find your wallet,” “find your keys,” and “find your phone” could have generated significantly more search than “Bluetooth tracker” or even their own brand name.

-In most cases, however, I would recommend starting out on Facebook ads to generate awareness of your products or services, explain what problem they solve, and develop brand recognition.
+In most cases, however, I would recommend starting out your online marketing strategy on Facebook ads to generate awareness of your products or services, explain what problem they solve, and develop brand recognition.
 Then, you’ll generate demand to set you up for more success when it comes to Google AdWords.

 Demographic-sensitive Product or Service

 Not nearly as important as some other factors, but worth noting and loosely related to the point above.
-If you are a new company, you are most likely going to be less successful in search compared to a mature, established company in your industry.
+If you are a new company, you are most likely going to be less successful in search compared to a mature, established company in your industry, even if you’ve made efforts for building brand awareness.
 Why?
 In this scenario, your competitors have much more brand recognition and brand loyalists.
-When users see your ad (a company which they do not recognize) and your competitor’s ad (one they do recognize), they will most likely see much more success (i.e. higher click-through rate) in your competitor’s ad.
-Larry Kim at WordStream wrote a great article on this concept of brand affinity as it relates to search with great insights backed by data.
+When users see your ad (a company which they do not recognize) and your competitor’s ad (one they do recognize), they will most likely see much more success (i.e. higher click-through rate) in your competitor’s paid advertising.
+Larry Kim at WordStream wrote a great article on this concept of brand affinity as it relates to search market with great insights backed by data.
 Therefore, make sure you consider your company’s position in the marketplace.
-You may simply need to build up your brand reputation through Facebook ads and other channels to start, before moving into AdWords to increase your chances of success.
+You may simply need to build up your brand reputation through Facebook ads and other social networks channels to start, before moving into AdWords to increase your chances of success.

 A Bonus Chart to Guide You

-Below is a quick chart to help guide you in making the best decision for your organization between Google AdWords and Facebook Ads.
+Below is a quick chart to help guide you in making the best decision for your organization between Google AdWords and Facebook Ads, depending on your targeting options and your selling products.
 Although there are exceptions to the rule, if your situation steers more to one side or the other, that is the channel you should test first.

-After reading through these points, you will notice that there is not a one-size-fits-all answer to whether you should use AdWords vs. Facebook.
-When trying to decide between Facebook Ads and Google AdWords for your organization, you need to first take a step back and understand what you are looking to achieve from your investment and your available marketing budget.
+After reading through these points, you will notice that there is not a one-size-fits-all answer or a complete guide to whether you should use Google ads vs Facebook ads.
+When trying to decide between Facebook Ads and Google AdWords for your organization, you need to first take a step back, perform a solid keyword research, and understand what you are looking to achieve from your investment and your available marketing budget.
 These are really the two most important factors when considering which channel is best.
 The other factors are also important and should help support your decision on what is best for your company or brand.

 Featured Image: Created by author